-The MIT Center for International Studies invites applications from MIT undergraduates to become Human Rights & Technology Fellows.
+The MIT Center for International Studies invites applications from MIT undergraduate and graduate students to become Human Rights & Technology Fellows.
 The program aims to generate new research and understanding of how human rights are enhanced by the use of technology, or, conversely, how human rights are threatened by certain uses of technology.

 The research project an applicant proposes should engage any of several issues in this broad mandate.
 The project should be their own design, and yield a product at the end of the academic year.